jennabrandt/cs152/index.md

 The Soufan Center.
 (2021).
 Quantifying the Q Conspiracy: A Data-Driven Approach to Understanding the Threat Posed by QAnon. [https://thesoufancenter.org/research/quantifying-the-q-conspiracy-a-data-driven-approach-to-understanding-the-threat-posed-by-qanon/](https://thesoufancenter.org/research/quantifying-the-q-conspiracy-a-data-driven-approach-to-understanding-the-threat-posed-by-qanon/)

 Stukal, D., Sanovich, S., Tucker, J. A., & Bonneau, R. (2019).
 For Whom the Bot Tolls: A Neural Networks Approach to Measuring Political Orientation of Twitter Bots in Russia.
 SAGE Open. [https://doi.org/10.1177/2158244019827715](https://doi.org/10.1177/2158244019827715)

-# PROJECT UPDATES

-# Project Update 2 (for 3/24/21)

-## What have you completed or tried to complete?

-- We have completed preparing a smaller version of our final dataset.
-Thus, we have taken the necessary steps to create a dataset which we can use to train a preliminary version of our model.
-We will go through these same steps again on the full, much larger dataset once we have finalized the neural network and modeling approach.
-The steps to clean our smaller dataset involved the following:

-  - Downloading the datasets from Kaggle
-  - Loading the csv files into a Jupyter notebook
-  - Eliminating exccess data/columns in the dataset that are not useful for our purposes
-  - Removing non-ascii characters
-  - Dividing the data into classes
-  - Shuffling the data in those classes
-  - Selecting the first 1000 elements from each of the four shuffled classes
-  - Concatenating all the chosen elements into a small dataset of 4000 items
-  - Writing the small dataset to a new csv file

-- Additionally, we have determined the steps we will take to create a neural network as follows:

-  - Using fastai to create a preliminary model using the text classifier libraries
-  - Then creating a neural network model from scratch using PyTorch textsentiment libraries

-## What issues have you encountered?
-So far, the only issue we encountered was a decision on whether to start immediately with PyTorch or to create a first (and hopefully quicker and easier) version of the model using fastai.
-We met with Prof. Clark who recommended that we start with fastai to get something working and then move on to a more in-depth approach to creating a more customized model for our dataset.
-We are looking forward to doing this.

-# Project Update 1 (for 3/3/21)

-## Software we will use:
-We will use PyTorch, linked [here](https://pytorch.org/), specifically the TextSentiment model.

-## Dataset we will use:
-We will use both a Russian trolls tweets [dataset](https://www.kaggle.com/fivethirtyeight/russian-troll-tweets) as well as a [dataset](https://www.kaggle.com/kapastor/democratvsrepublicantweets) that contains tweets of Democratic and Republican politicians.

-## Overview of neural network specifications:
-- _Type of neural network:_ We will be using the PyTorch TextSentiment model, which is a recurrent neural network.
-- _Shape and type of inputs:_ The input dataset will contain tweets with labels corresponding to their classes (Russian, Democrat, or Republican).
-The shape of the input will vectors corresponding to words which converted via embedding.
-The size of the word embedding vector can be determined; we will start with a embedding dimension of 10.
-We will also use the size of the total number of words in the dataset in creating the embedding table, which will have size V x D, where V is the vocabulary size and D is the embedding dimension.
-- _Shape and type of outputs:_ The outputs will be the predicted classes, Russian, Democrat, or Republican, for each tweet.
-We are doing classification, so the shape of the output for a single input image will be a 3 x 1 vector corresponding to the likelihood of each predicted class.